-Figure 6 shows freezing efficiency for 800 nm diameter kaolinte particles for 2 s (open triangles) and 4 s (filled triangles) residence times.
-The frozen fraction measured for 400 nm particles was not significant, therefore, we do not convert this data to freezing efficiency.
-Panels (a), (b) and (c) use three different assumptions to calculate N as explained in the previous section for ATD.
+Figure 6 shows the freezing efficiency of 800 nm diameter kaolinte particles for 2s (open triangles) and 4s (filled triangles) residence times.
+The frozen fraction measured for 400 nm particles was not significant; therefore, we do not convert these data to freezing efficiency.
+Panels (a), (b) and (c) use three different assumptions to calculate N, as explained in the previous section for ATD.
 For panel (a) the theoretical formulations were used, while panels (b) and (c) give the upper and lower limit of FE, respectively.
-Shown as brown circles in Fig. 6 are the immersion freezing results of 800 nm Fluka kaolinite particles for 3 s residence time in the ZINC chamber.
+Shown as brown circles in Fig. 6 are the immersion freezing results of 800 nm Fluka kaolinite particles for a 3 s residence time in the ZINC chamber.
 Freezing efficiencies are in good agreement with the previously published α -pdf parameterization by Welti et al. (2012) derived from immersion freezing experiments performed with the same setup (brown line).
-In Wex et al. (2014) immersion freezing experiments with 700 nm kaolinite (Fluka) particles were performed with LACIS (shown as blue diamonds) and with a CFDC (shown as green diamonds).
-In the LACIS instrument, INPs are activated to droplets at T=257-260 K while cooling to the targeted temperature.
-They are at the experimental temperature during 1.6 s while they evaporate.
-This lower residence time may explain the lower freezing efficiency observed in LACIS compared with IMCA/ZINC.
-Slightly higher freezing efficiencies than in LACIS but still lower than in IMCA/ZINC were observed for 700 nm Fluka kaolinite particles in the CFDC (orange stars: Tobo et al. (2012); green diamonds: (Wex et al., 2014)).
-The contact freezing efficiencies from CLINCH are clearly higher for the lower limit of CE=0.046 and slightly higher for the upper limit of CE=0.13.
+In Wex et al. (2014) immersion freezing experiments with 700 nm kaolinite (Fluka) particles were performed with LACIS (Leipziger Aerosol and Cloud Interaction Simulator; shown as blue diamonds) and with a CFDC (Continuous Flow Diffusion Chamber; shown as green diamonds).
+In the LACIS instrument, INPs are activated to droplets at